Peligrietzer/feral_machines/posts/hello.md

 ---

-Another reason for doing this is just that I *miss writing*.
+Another reason I have for doing this is just that I *miss writing*.
 I left the humanities in 2013, for various reasons, and in 2014 started shifting towards tech.
 I rediscovered a joy in programming that I hadn't touched since I was a kid coding in BASIC, and learning that I could indulge in